 Automated workflows involve setting up marketing communication for new customers, shipping notifications, delivery notifications, and return processes.

 Optimizing product pages

-Once the user lands on your product page you want to make sure that it's optimized and helps the user move on to checkout.
+Once the user lands on your product page, you want to ensure it's optimized and helps the user move on to checkout.
 It could include both static and dynamic elements that display different content based on user data such as countdown timers, banners, popups, and dynamic notifications.